celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/reference/classes/_wrappers_exchange_.exchangewrapper.md

 *Defined in [packages/contractkit/src/wrappers/Exchange.ts:203](https://github.com/celo-org/celo-monorepo/blob/master/packages/contractkit/src/wrappers/Exchange.ts#L203)*

-Exchanges amount of cUsd in exchange for at least minGoldAmount of CELO Requires the amount to have been approved to the exchange
+Buy amount of cUsd in exchange for at least minGoldAmount of CELO Requires the amount to have been approved to the exchange

 **Parameters:**